hpi-sam/dps.training_shared_files/README.md

 ![CI](https://github.com/hpi-sam/BPMANV-App-SharedFiles/workflows/Continuous%20Integration/badge.svg)

-# Digital MCI Simulation - Shared Files
+# dps.training_shared_files

-This repository contains Widgets, data models, API-Routes and utility functions for both the [trainer](https://github.com/hpi-sam/dps_training.trainer) and the [helper](https://github.com/hpi-sam/dps_training.player) app of our digital MCI simulation.
+This repository contains Widgets, data models, API-Routes and utility functions for both the [trainer](https://github.com/hpi-sam/dps.training_trainer) and the [helper](https://github.com/hpi-sam/dps.training_player) app of our digital MCI simulation.

 ## Project repositories
 This digital MCI simulation is distributed over several repositories.
 They are:
-- [BP2020HG1](https://github.com/hpi-sam/BP2020HG1): Documentation of processes, decisions, documents and protocols that concern both Front- and Backend from the bachelor project - not updated anymore.
-- [dps_training.server](https://github.com/hpi-sam/dps.training-server): The backend of the MCI simulation, written in Python with the Django Framework.
+- [dps.training_server](https://github.com/hpi-sam/dps.training-server): The backend of the MCI simulation, written in Python with the Django Framework.
-- [dps_training.player](https://github.com/hpi-sam/dps_training.player): The Frontend of the MCI simulation for helpers, written in Dart with the Flutter Framework.
+- [dps.training_player](https://github.com/hpi-sam/dps.training_player): The Frontend of the MCI simulation for helpers, written in Dart with the Flutter Framework.
-- [dps_training.trainer](https://github.com/hpi-sam/dps_training.trainer): The Frontend of the MCI simulation for trainers, written in Dart with the Flutter Framework.
+- [dps.training_trainer](https://github.com/hpi-sam/dps.training_trainer): The Frontend of the MCI simulation for trainers, written in Dart with the Flutter Framework.
-- [dps_training.shared_files](https://github.com/hpi-sam/dps_training.shared_files): Shared Widgets, data models and functions that both the trainer and the helper app use.
+- [dps.training_shared_files](https://github.com/hpi-sam/dps.training_shared_files): Shared Widgets, data models and functions that both the trainer and the helper app use.

 ## Usage